liveaction/reactiff/README.md

 - `reactiff-codec` : CodecManager and basic codecs implementation for text, file and raw binary support.
 - `reactiff-codec-jackson` : json and smile (binary) codecs implementation based on jackson.
 - `reactiff-server` : the server implementation (wrapping handlers and filters with reactor-netty)

+# User guide

+For more detailed instructions see our [user guide](./doc/userguide.md)